rosanna-smith/ro-crate-schema-tools/README.md

  ```
 Usage: roc-schema [options] <d>

-Extracts a markdown or HTML page from an RO Crate containing Schema.org style Classes and Properties
+Extracts a markdown or HTML page from an RO Crate that containx Schema.org style Classes and Properties

 Options:
   -V, --version            output the version number